 Insurance: Both dive insurance and travel insurance are mandatory.
 We recommend DAN Europe that has plans to cover both - ask us for a quote.

 Nearest Hyperbaric Chamber: 36 hours away in San Jose

-- The night before departure, an Undersea Hunter/Fiesta Tours representative will inform you at your hotel of your precise pick-up time (between 8am to 1pm) for transport to our dock and your awaiting vessel - the pick up is from a set list of San Jose hotels.
+The night before departure, an Undersea Hunter/Fiesta Tours representative will inform you at your hotel of your precise pick-up time (between 8am and 1pm) for transport to our dock and your awaiting vessel - the pick-up is from a set list of San José hotels.

-- You will be taken to Puntarenas, the seaport village where you will board the vessel.
-The drive takes about 3 hours, including a lunch stop - the price of this meal is not included.
+You will be taken to Puntarenas, the seaport village where you will board the vessel.
+The drive takes around 3 hours, including a lunch stop - the price of this meal is not included.

-- Bring sunscreen, a hat, mosquito repellent, rash guard, and a sweater or light-weight jacket
+Bring sunscreen, a hat, mosquito repellent, a rash guard, and a sweater or lightweight jacket.